Saturday, 31 January 2015

 STUFFED CHICKEN PARATHAS [CHICKEN KEEMA PARATHAS]

 PARATHAS are unleavened flatbreads prevalent throughout South Asia.
 It is made by pan frying whole wheat dough on a tava[pan].
 Usually we use ghee or oil to fry them.
-We can make it plain or stuff it with potato, cauliflower, spinach, radish, paneer or keema.
+We can make it plain or stuff it with potato, cauliflower, spinach, radish, paneer or keema / minced meat.
 Stuffed Parathas can be simply eaten with some pickles and yogurt.
-Plain parathas goes best with potato or vegetarian curries, dal or meat.
-They are made in varied shapes... round, square and triangular are more common.
+Plain parathas goes best with potato or vegetarian curries, lentils, meat.
+They are made in varied shapes... round, square and triangular are common.

 'PARATHE WALI GALI'....meaning the bylane of flat bread, is the name of a narrow street in the Chandni Chowk area of Delhi, India.
 It is famous for a huge number of shops selling paratha.
 It is said about 200 variety of parathas are available there.
-Since childhood I have visited Delhi six times...5 times with parents and once with hubby because whichever place of Northern India you visit, from Rajasthan to Kashmir to Shimla....you generally go via Delhi.
-The unfortunate me have missed visiting Parathe Wali Gali each time.
+Since childhood I have visited Delhi six times...5 times with the parents and once with hubby because whichever place of Northern India you visit, from Rajasthan to Kashmir to Shimla....you tend to go via Delhi.
+The unfortunate self have missed visiting Parathe Wali Gali each time.
 On my next visit surely not to miss.

-Roti and Parathas are extremely loved by my men.
-Back from office, almost everyday someone will ask...is it roti/paratha or rice today for dinner?
-If the answer is roti or paratha, there is a hidden smile on his face....hidden because he never asks for anything....he never had or have demanded for anything.
-He accepted what life has bestowed on him.
-For such people you always feel going that extra mile and try to give your best.
-Back to track, parathas, of different types are regular at my home.
+Roti and Parathas are extremely loved by the man and the son.
+Back from office, almost everyday someone would ask...is it roti / paratha or rice today for dinner?
+If the answer is roti or paratha, there is a hidden smile on his face....hidden because he never asks for anything....he never has demanded for anything.
+He accepted what life has bestowed upon him.
+For such people you always try to give your best.
+Back to the track, parathas, of different types are regular in our home.
 These parathas are made with a minced chicken filling.

 Salt : As required